pgrepds/pgrepds.github.io/_pages/contact.md

     <div class="bash-code fingerprint">
         <p>&gt;_ Fingerprint: C598 A64F B172 98B6 F31D B7F8 62EA 240E FF87 32AE</p>
     </div>
-  <p>The integrity of the website is protected using a dedicated signing subkey.
+  <p>The integrity of the website is protected.
 Every version of this website is tagged and all tags are signed.
 In order to verify a given tag run the following commands</p>
 </div>

 <div>